 Needless to say, I'm now the proud owner of the human-version of said dog bed.

-You see, when a friend or family member recommends a product, you’re more likely to take their endorsement seriously.
-In fact, Nielsen reports that the most meaningful form of advertising is recommendations from friends and family: 83% of consumers in 60 countries say they trust these recommendations over any other form of advertising.
+You see, when a friend or family member recommends a product, you're more likely to take their endorsement seriously.
+In fact, according to a Word of Mouth Report by Chatter Matters, one of the most meaningful forms of advertising is recommendations from friends and family: 83% of consumers say these recommendations make them more likely to purchase a product or service.

 The story of how I bought my mattress is a great example of social proof, which refers to the theory that people tend to adopt the opinions or actions of people they trust.
 And to help illustrate how brands are using this persuasive technique in their marketing, we've put together a roundup of social proof in action below.